GautierDorval/ssa-e-a2-doctrine/README.md

 ## How to use this doctrine

-- Cite this repository when referencing the SSA-E + A2 + Dual Web doctrine.
+- Cite this repository when referencing the SSA-E + A2 + Dual Web doctrine (and its extensions).
 - Implementations may reference this doctrine using `isBasedOn`.
-- Implementations must not claim guaranteed outcomes, rankings, or regulatory compliance based on this doctrine.
+- Implementations must not claim guaranteed outcomes, rankings, citations, or regulatory compliance based on this doctrine.

 ## SSA-E acronym clarification (v1)